 Usage of cattle

-Originally, cattle were utilized for food, and later people learned to appreciate their milk.
+Originally, cattle were utilized for meat, and later people learned to appreciate their milk.
 The wheel was invented in the Middle East, maybe as early as the 4th Century B.C., and the first carts were probably drawn by cattle.
-Today, ox carts are still a common sight in some Asiatic and Latin American countries, usually pulled by bullocks, which are easier to control than uncastrated bulls.
+Today, ox carts are still a common sight in some Asian and Latin American countries, usually pulled by bullocks, which are easier to control than uncastrated bulls.

 At an early stage, oxen were also utilized to pull the plough, and to work on so-called bucket chains, or pot garlands, in which buckets or pots are attached to a turning wheel, scooping up water from wells and emptying it into irrigation canals.